Analyzing First Republic Bank (FRCB) and Its Competitors

-First Republic Bank (OTCMKTS:FRCB – Get Rating) is one of 70 public companies in the “Commercial banks, not elsewhere classified” industry, but how does it contrast to its peers?
-We will compare First Republic Bank to similar businesses based on the strength of its risk, analyst recommendations, dividends, earnings, valuation, profitability and institutional ownership.
+First Republic Bank (OTCMKTS:FRCB – Get Rating) is one of 68 public companies in the “Commercial banks, not elsewhere classified” industry, but how does it contrast to its competitors?
+We will compare First Republic Bank to similar businesses based on the strength of its profitability, institutional ownership, analyst recommendations, dividends, earnings, valuation and risk.

+95.2% of First Republic Bank shares are held by institutional investors.
+Comparatively, 27.3% of shares of all “Commercial banks, not elsewhere classified” companies are held by institutional investors.
+0.7% of First Republic Bank shares are held by company insiders.
+Comparatively, 7.0% of shares of all “Commercial banks, not elsewhere classified” companies are held by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.

-This table compares First Republic Bank and its peers’ net margins, return on equity and return on assets.
+This table compares First Republic Bank and its competitors top-line revenue, earnings per share (EPS) and valuation.

 |First Republic Bank